kurapica/PLoop/README-zh.md

 	--- apply changes on the target
 	-- @param   target                      the target
 	-- @param   targettype                  the target type
-	-- @param   owner                       the target's owner
+	-- @param 	manager 					the definition manager of the target -- @param   owner                       the target's owner
 	-- @param   name                        the target's name in the owner -- @param   stack                       the stack level